 Canacol's executive and directors are required to maintain a granted equity investment in the Corporation to align their interests with those of its shareholders and to mitigate the likelihood of undue risk-taking.
 As such, the Board adopted a mandatory Share Ownership Policy for executive officers and non-executive directors.
 Executive officers are required to acquire and hold Common Shares with a minimum aggregate market value of two times their base annual salary.
+Non-executive directors are required to acquire and hold Common Shares with a minimum aggregate market value of two times their base annual salary.
 Non-executive directors are required to acquire and hold Common Shares with a minimum aggregate market value of two times their base annual retainer.
 Determinations of the value of Common Shares owned is based on the trading price of the Common Shares on the TSX and in the case of non-executive directors includes the market value of DSUs and RSUs and for executive officers includes the market value of RSUs and 50% of the market value of PSUs.
-In the event that the market value of Common Shares owned by an executive officer or a non-executive director falls below the original purchase price paid by the executive officer or non-executive director for such Common Shares, the original purchase price may be used when calculating the executive officer or non-executive director's Common Share ownership.
+In the event that the market value of Common Shares owned by an executive director for such Common Shares, the original purchase price may be used when calculating the executive officer or non-executive director's Common Share ownership.
 The executive officers and non-executive directors have a period of four years from the date of the implementation of the Policy on May 1, 2021, or from the date of their appointment as an executive officer or non-executive director of the Corporation, as applicable, whichever is later, to acquire the value of Common Shares.